-Can an Individual's Coverage Cease If His or Her Status Changes?
+Can an Individual's Coverage Cease If Their Status Changes?

 Yes.
-A Spouse's (or Domestic Partner's) or Dependent Child's Health Insurance Coverage will cease on the last day of the month in which he or she fails to meet the Plan's definition of "Spouse", Domestic Partner", or "Dependent Child", as applicable.
+A Spouse's (or Domestic Partner's) or Dependent Child's Health Insurance Coverage will cease on the last day of the month in which they fail to meet the Plan's definition of "Spouse", Domestic Partner", or "Dependent Child", as applicable.

 Please note, however, that Health Insurance Coverage of a Spouse (or Domestic Partner) or Dependent Child will not cease on account of the death of the Participant.
-Specifically, the Spouse (or Domestic Partner) retains his or her status (as of the date of death) after the death of the Participant.
-A Dependent Child will retain his or her status after the death of the Participant until he or she no longer satisfies the age requirements set forth in the definition of "Dependent Child".
+Specifically, the Spouse (or Domestic Partner) retains their status (as of the date of death) after the death of the Participant.
+A Dependent Child will retain their status after the death of the Participant until they no longer satisfy the age requirements set forth in the definition of "Dependent Child".